-The Cheetah disc drive is a UL recognized component per UL1950, CSA certified to CAN/CSA C22.2 No. 950-95, and VDE certified to VDE 0805 and EN60950.
+The Cheetah disc drive is a UL recognized component per UL1950, CSA certified to CAN/CSA C22.2 No. 950-95, and VDE or TUV certified to EN60950.

 2.1.1 Electromagnetic compatibility

 The drive, as delivered, is designed for system integration and installation into a suitable enclosure prior to use.
 The drive is supplied as a subassembly and is not subject to Subpart B of Part 15 of the FCC Rules and Regulations nor the Radio Interference Regulations of the Canadian Department of Communications.